 Design and sample

 Due to the actuality of the topic of which factors are associated with a SARS-CoV-2 vaccination readiness, literature research was conducted on comparable vaccinations such as influenza and measles to create the questionnaire.
 The results as well as potential confounding factors regarding the study outcome are shown in the direct cyclic graph (DAG).
 This study is based on a cross-sectional online survey conducted between August 1 and November 1, 2021.
 The target population was the adult population of Germany.
-The online survey was published on commonly used social networks (Facebook, Telegram and WhatsApp) as well as other public platforms (e.g., “Schwarzes Brett Bremen” and mailing lists such as the mailing list of the Public Health Department of the University of Bremen).
-In addition, posters with a QR code were put up in frequently visited public places such as student residences, blood donation centers, or canteens to encourage participation in the survey.
+The online survey was published on commonly used social networks (Facebook, Telegram and WhatsApp) as well as other public platforms In addition, posters with a QR code were put up in frequently visited public places such as student residences, blood donation centers, or canteens to encourage participation in the survey.
 The following cites were considered: Berlin, Bielefeld, Bremen, Dresden Frankfurt, Hamburg.

 To collect the information, a series of questions were designed and developed based on the previous literature research on factors associated with other vaccinations such as influenza and measles.
 The questions were first pre-tested and were revised and finalized on feedback from pre-testers.
 Before the activation of the questionnaire, a sample size calculation was performed to estimate the number of participants needed to obtain statistically significant results.